FirebaseExtended/firepad/README.md

 ## Contributing

-If you'd like to contribute to Firepad, you'll need to run the following commands to get your environment set up:
+We love pull requests.
+If you'd like to contribute to Firepad, run the following commands to get your environment set up:

 ```bash
 $ git clone https://github.com/firebase/firepad.git